-I’m 58 years old and I live and work in a little town at the Danish Riviera.
-I work globally (as a personal and spiritual growth mentor and teacher) via the Internet, Skype and phone.
-Anyhow, here’s how it looks like from above:
+I work globally as a personal and spiritual growth mentor and teacher, I’m 58 years old and I live in a little town at the Danish Riviera..
+Here’s how it looks like from above:

 Unlike most other citizens here, I live alone and spend more time alone every day than many others do in a week.
-To be honest, I never expected it would turn out that satisfying.
+To be honest, I never expected it would turn out to be such a joyful way of living.
 On the contrary: I have spent much of my life struggling with and fearing loneliness.

 They say practice makes perfect… and yes, life gave me plenty of opportunity to practice and grow through loss, grief, separation and fear.

 They say time heals all wounds, and it’s true… but only to some degree.
 There are millions of people around the world who live and die with wounds half healed, with chronic emotional pain, because they left the healing to time alone.

 For most of us, transformation and inner healing requires conscious effort and commitment.
 It certainly took a lot of work for me – personal and spiritual.
 I prefer open, experienced-based inner spirituality, not any specific religion or tradition by the way.
 And I respect other ways.

 Anyhow, some of it was hard, hard work – and it was all worth it.
 Much of it turned out to be a fascinating and inspiring journey.